-Martech is a tricky market to understand, with hundreds of categories and thousands of solutions - a quick look at Scott Brinker's latest review of the market is testament to this.
+Martech is a tricky market to understand with hundreds of categories and thousands of solutions - a quick look at Scott Brinker's latest review of the market is testament to this.
 It's compounded further by overly complicated, jargon-heavy messaging from martech providers.

-An overabundance of options, or the paradox of choice, can often lead to anxiety and indecision.
+An overabundance of options, or the paradox of choice, is never a good place to be as it may lead to anxiety and indecision.

-We've all trailed through the depths of Netflix, eventually deciding on something to watch before discarding it 20 minutes in because no one's enjoying it (All the while your dinner got cold in the time you were deciding).
-The martech market works in much the same way.
+We've all trailed through the depths of Netflix, eventually deciding on something to watch before discarding it 20 minutes in because no one's enjoying it (and your dinner got cold while you tried to choose).
+Well, the martech market appears to work in much the same way.